French composer born 10 February 1961 in Neuilly-sur-Seine.

 - Sextine Cyclus for soprano and instrumental ensemble (2000), 20 mn, Billaudot

-- Mobiles for four choirs for four voices and instrumental ensemble (2001), 44 mn, Billaudot
+- Mobiles for four four-part choirs and instrumental ensemble (2001), 44 mn, Billaudot

 - Double jeu for soprano, mixed Western ensemble and mixed ensemble of traditional Chinese instruments (2003), 30 mn, Billaudot